cmmgw/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
-A statistical study can be designed to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.
+For further analysis, a statistical study can be designed to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.

 #### Metrics
-Vehicle type and fuel efficiency
+* Fuel efficiency: city mpg and highway mpg
+* Vehicle type: convertible, coupe, crossover, diesel engine, hybrid, luxury, minivan, van, pickup truck, sedan, sports car, SUV, wagon

-#### Null Hypothesis
+#### Hypothesis
+* Null Hypothesis: MechaCars’ vehicles perform equally as well as those from other manufacturers, when comparing fuel efficiency across vehicle type
+* Alternative Hypothesis: MechaCars’ vehicles does not perform equally as well as those from other manufacturers, when comparing fuel efficiency across vehicle type

 #### Statistical Test
+* ANOVA will validate the hypothesis and determine whether the differences are statistically significant
+* Boxplot will visualize the variability of the samples and the central tendency

 #### Data Needed
+The sample size per vehicle type must be greater than 50, so the overall sample size for all vehicles across the dataset must be greater than 650.
+Vehicle fuel economy calculations for city mpg and highway mpg are needed when determining fuel efficiency.